shawnbrown/datatest/docs/how-to/addresses.rst

 a verification service or program.
 Simple validation checks cannot guarantee that an address is correct or deliverable.
 In the United States, proper address verification requires the use of `CASS certified`_ software.
-Several online services offer proper address verification but to use one you must write code to interact with a service's API.
+Several online services offer address verification but to use one you must write code to interact with that service's API.
 Implementing such a solution is beyond the scope of this document.

 .. _`CASS certified`: https://postalpro.usps.com/certifications/cass